-Dry/Wet – determines the ratio of modulated signal (wet) to original signal (dry).
+Dry/Wet – determines the ratio of modulated signal (wet) to the original signal (dry).
 Usually a percentage.

 Feedback – determines how many times the output will be multiplied and “fed back” into the input.
 Usually a percentage or integer values.

 Here are a few traditional Modulation Effects…..

 The “chorusing” effect adds a certain rich, thick movement to the sound and can change the overall feeling significantly.
 Chorus mixes a slightly delayed and modulated copy with the original signal.
-Delay times for chrorusing are between 5-20ms.
+Delay times for chorusing are between 5-20ms.

 “Mono Chorus” – works with a mono input or sums stereo inputs to mono before running them through the modulated delay.

 “Stereo Chorus” – effects both the left and right stereo inputs separately and outputs the 2 channels individually.
 The same LFO can be shared by two channels; however, this will often induce phase shifts up to 180 degrees.
-Meaning, while the left channel cycles up the right channel cycles down, which causes periodic cancellations and amplifications.
+Meaning, while the left channel cycles up the right channel cycles down, which causes periodic cancellations and amplification.
 This may be a desirable effect, especially if you want to emulate a wider stereo image.

 “Multi – Voice Chorus” – uses several delays to create more complex sounds with even wider stereo images.
 Some of these devices allow each delayed signal to be modulated independently by separate LFOs.
 This provides a lot of control but increases CPU.

 “Complex & Multi-band Chorus” – A more modern chorus.
 These units can produce some really unique and interesting textures.
 Unlike the chorus effects mentioned above, these devices are somewhat advanced.
 They feature the ability to divide a sound into separate filtered “bands” and chorus them independently.
 Some of the most advanced units allow users to chorus up to 6 frequency bands.
 Keep in mind, if the delay times are too short, phasing occurs.
 This effect is not always pleasant to the ear.